girlsinc/me-and-my-money-edu/src/pages/course/budgeting/women-and-budgeting/roadmap.md

 ![Roadmap](/assets/img/roadmap.png)
-# Roadmap for Women and Budgeting
+# ROADMAP FOR WOMEN AND BUDGETING
 ## In today’s lesson:
 - Understand the importance of learning about budgeting and money management for women.
 - Reflect on the best ways for you to achieve financial independence